 1. The Neo-Futurists have announced their 23rd season.
-They'll be running Chalk and Saltwater: The Ladder Project by John Pierson, Burning Bluebeard by Jay Torrence, and The Strange and Terrible True Story of Pinocchio (the wooden boy) as Told by Frankenstein's Monster (the wretched creature) by Greg Allen.
-The most promising looks to be Chalk and Saltwater, which "dissects the failure of Edgar Davis’ 1926 Broadway production of The Ladder, the longest running flop in American theatre history."
+They’ll be running Chalk and Saltwater: The Ladder Project by John Pierson, Burning Bluebeard by Jay Torrence, and The Strange and Terrible True Story of Pinocchio (the wooden boy) as Told by Frankenstein’s Monster (the wretched creature) by Greg Allen.
+The most promising looks to be Chalk and Saltwater, which “dissects the failure of Edgar Davis’ 1926 Broadway production of The Ladder, the longest running flop in American theatre history.”
 It all starts in September, and of course, Too Much Light is still running, forever and a day.2.
 Hamlet opened at the Oracle last night, and features a motley crew of actors, some of whom have performed at Shakespeare in the Park, and others of whom have just graduated college.
 Can YOU tell who’s who?
 (Well maybe, but only by age.)

 3. Here’s the Story, The Moth-with-food show where people tell stories, was last night, and is every first Wednesday of the month at Theater Wit.
 This months performance included Susan Messing, who remarked on how rare it was for her to be telling a true story (Messing With a Friend is not so autobiographical), and she jokingly passed out non-disclosure agreements to those present.